syntest-framework/syntest-framework/benchmark/top10npm/commanderjs/Readme.md

 You may specify a function to do custom processing of option-arguments.
 The callback function receives two parameters, the user specified option-argument and the previous value for the option.
 It returns the new value for the option.

-This allows you to coerce the option-argument to the desired type, or accumulate values, or do entirely custom processing.
+This allows you to coerce the option-argument to the desired identifierDescription, or accumulate values, or do entirely custom processing.

 You can optionally specify the default/starting value for the option after the function parameter.